 This sub-command is roughly equivalent to the IPP Create-Job operation.

-The mapper MUST use the contents of the received LPD control file to create IPP parameter and attribute values to transmit with the Print-Job or Create-Job operation.
+The mapper SHALL use the contents of the received LPD control file to create IPP operation attribute and job template attribute values to transmit with the Print-Job or Create-Job operation.

 3.2.3 Receive data file